leap0489/UX220Assignment2/items/experience_5.md

 3) What was good about it

 - I learned to work under pressure as fixing decorating mistakes is not easy
-- I learned to plan things in advance which is needed especially when spacing writing on top of acake
+- I learned to plan things in advance which is needed especially when spacing writing on top of a cake

 4) My favourite memory

-- Makinga heart shaped cake covered in roses for my girlfriend for valentines day
+- Making a heart shaped cake covered in roses for my girlfriend for valentines day

 5) What I didn't enjoy about it